bazibamba53/free-programming-books-bazibamba53/AndroidUpdate.txt

-Upload Any File - An additional option to the document sheet that can be used to upload any file on your root file system
+Open in Opposite Mode Option - Adds an option to open a long pressed URL in the respective other browsing mode